CafeM0ca/hyu/README.md

 # Hyu is Rhythm Game.

-It programmed by C++ with JUCE Library
+It programmed with C++ with JUCE Library

 after complete, I'll add more detail